emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 Data networks and grid networks resiliency are closely interleaved during power shortage.
 It is a race between the speed of the operations to restore the grid network and the availability of mobile connectivity for power grid repair teams because of the impairment of operational visibility and response coordination.

 Network constraints differ in sparse or dense situations but shortage impacts change accordingly.
-This is becoming crucial and not limited to sparse environments where stable power supply is well known to not be guaranteed: it applies during each infamous climate phenomenoms, including in cities' utilities which operations are  coupled to the simoultaneous availability of both power and persistent data communication.
+This is becoming crucial and not limited to sparse environments where stable power supply is well known to not be guaranteed: it applies to dense cities' utilities which operations are coupled to the simoultaneous availability of both power and persistent data communication and compute at the edge.

-This interdependency is especially acute in smart city environments, where transportation systems, public safety infrastructure, environmental sensors, and utility operations are tightly coupled to the simboth the power grid and persistent data communication.

 ### GREEN WG Charter Specifics
 Unlike most of the WGs, the GREEN WG purpose sums the constraints of data networks and grid/off-grid networks, independantly of the location of the network domain in the architecture (aka edge, core...):